ChristianGobin/ChristianGobin/README.md

 # Hey my name is Christian.
 - I'm a web dev full time, but on the side I'm a blockchain developer on the Ethereum network.
-- My favorite hobbies as of late: MTG and D&D.
+- My favorite guitar is the Fender Stratocaster (kinda basic but idc).
+- I read manga.
+Currently into : Berserk, No Longer Human, Solanin, and anything by Shintaro Kago.
 - I love being kind to people, especially those that I probably won't ever see again.

 <!---